InfomediaLtd/angular2-simple-list/README.md

 # Angular2 Simple List Component

+Simple Angular 2 component using JSPM and Karma tests.

 This module can be imported independently to test component imports.
 It contains a simple list component that lets you show a list of items.

 To install this module use JSPM: